 One of the major problems with ERB is that not only does it not encourage well-indented code, it actively makes it challenging, or even impossible, to write.
 This leads to confusing, unreadable HTML, when it should be well indented and reflecting the underlying structure of the document.
 Haml automatically properly formats all tags to that it does.

 XML and HTML are formats built upon the idea of a structured document.
 That structure is reflected in their markup, and it should likewise be reflected in meta-markup such as Haml Because Haml’s logic is based on indentation of child elements, this structure is naturally preserved, making the document much easier and more logical for mere humans to read.

 Haml was created because Hampton got really annoyed having to keep hand-typing out templates.
 So many advances have been made in web-development, but the template has remained the same.
 Time for something new.

 Based on those frustrations, Haml was born as an experiment.
 However, Haml quickly proved itself in several production-level websites created at Unspace Interactive.
 In fact, the entire company’s development team quickly shrugged off ERB completely and have gone entirely to Haml based development.

 Haml quickly proved itself to be a productivity boon.
 Also, designers love Haml for its similarities to CSS.
 Things are better in web development land since Haml arrived.

 Haml was created by Hampton Catlin, the author of the original implementation.
 However, Hampton doesn’t even know his way around the code anymore and now just occasionally consults on the language issues.

-Nathan Weizenbaum was for many years the primary developer and architect of the “modern” Ruby implementation of Haml.
-His hard work endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, and implementing new features is what has kept the project alive.
+Natalie Weizenbaum was for many years the primary developer and architect of the “modern” Ruby implementation of Haml.
+Her hard work endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, and implementing new features is what has kept the project alive.